Letters from Lodi

 Or as best as I can recall, serving 6 to 8:

-4-5 pounds beef short ribs, English cut (thick)
+4-5 pounds of beef short ribs, English cut (thick)

 2 cups soy sauce (for a milder, less salty marinade, use Hawai`i’s Aloha brand)